rojaswestall/odphi-hypebot/README.md

 You can send POST requests using curl regardless of whether the app is running to send messages as the bot:

 ```
-curl -d '{"text" : "We're sending a message to our odphi groupme!", "bot_id" : "YOUR_UNIQUE_BOT_ID"}' https://api.groupme.com/v3/bots/post
+curl -d '{"text" : "We're sending a message to our odphi groupme as our bot!", "bot_id" : "YOUR_UNIQUE_BOT_ID"}' https://api.groupme.com/v3/bots/post
 ```

-If you inlcude your bot ID in the .env file and your access token int

-If you make requests that make changes to the database you should be able to see those changes under collections in mlab